Euskal Herriko Futbol Txapelketa

-The Euskal Herriko Futbol Txapelketa (Basque Country Football Championship) is a regional football friendly competition run by Euskal Herria Kirola (Basque Country Sport).
+The Euskal Herriko Futbol Txapelketa (Basque Country Football Championship) is a football friendly competition run by Euskal Herria Kirola (Basque Country Sport).
 It is contested by teams from the Basque Country that play in La Liga.

 It was first played in the 2016–17 season.

 Format

 In the regular season, the scores of the games in La Liga played between the region's teams ('Basque football derbies') are used to create the standings.
 The best two teams qualify for the final, played in a neutral stadium.